StrangeBeeCorp/docs/docs/thehive/user-guides/key-performance-indicators/about-key-performance-indicators.md

 Starting from version 5.1, TheHive provides valuable insights into event and incident time metrics, enabling you to track key performance indicators (KPIs) for [cases](../analyst-corner/cases/about-cases.md) and [alerts](../analyst-corner/alerts/about-alerts.md).

+These KPIs are displayed by default on all cases and alerts in TheHive.

 This topic defines each of these indicators.

 ## Time to detect (TDD)